 The Illinois Community College Board has authorized several routes by which Illinois residents can obtain an Illinois High School Equivalency Certificate.
-Candidates may choose to take a high school equivalency exam (GED®, HiSET®, or TASC™), in addition to their U.S. and Illinois State Constitution and Flag Test.
+Candidates may choose to take a high school equivalency exam (GED® or HiSET®), in addition to their U.S. and Illinois State Constitution and Flag Test.
+Between 2016-2020, a third testing option, the TASC™ exam, was also available in the State of Illinois.
 Alternatively, candidates who have already completed a significant amount of high school or postsecondary credit may be eligible to participate in a transcript-based Alternative Method of Credentialing.
 The eligibility and participation guidelines for each high school equivalency option are outlined on the pages linked below.

 - GED® Test